emqx/emqx-docs/en_US/flow-designer/introduction.md

 When a Flow is created, the system will randomly generate an ID for it.
 Click the edit icon next to the ID to modify the Flow's name and description.

 To delete a node in the Flow, hover over the node and click the delete icon in the upper right corner of the node.
-Click on a node to edit its configuration details and save the changes.
+Click on a node to enter the editing mode, you can modify its configuration details and save the changes, then, click **Save** to save the entire Flow.
 Click the **Start Testing** button to input simulated data or test the Flow with a real client to verify if it executes correctly.

 ## Advantages